-- The community should be designed for approximately 2000 or more families. - A typical family consists of around four people, plus or minus. - While the community could have a full range of income and assets, the target family should be able to afford housing and living expenses based on two employed adults: one being a nurse in a large hospital and the other a high school teacher. - Consider that a typical family may have two young children, plus or minus, who could be of different genders and who will live in the housing unit from birth through high school. - All components of the conceptual design must be available for purchase from worldwide sourcing as of the competition submission deadline. - The community design should consider access to food/groceries, drug, and other retail stores, manufacturing, offices, medical care, social meeting spaces, recreation, places of worship, etc. Such need not be provided within the new community, and if not, the design should consider people and supply chain flow.
+- The community should be designed for approximately 2000 or more families. - A typical family consists of around four people, plus or minus. - While the community could have a full range of income and assets, the target family should be able to afford housing and living based on the combined salaries of two employed adults: one a nurse and the other a school teacher. - Consider that a typical family may have two young children, plus or minus, who could be of different genders and who will live in the housing unit from birth through high school. - All components of the conceptual design must be available for purchase from worldwide sourcing as of the competition submission deadline. - The community design should consider access to food/groceries, drug, and other retail stores, manufacturing, offices, medical care, social meeting spaces, recreation, places of worship, etc. Such need not be provided within the new community, and if not, the design should consider people and supply chain flows.